Microsoft

 Create confidence by allowing admins to keep the same structure of their current environment, or accept some recommended changes.

 Simplify language and decision making.
 Reduce number of decisions at the beginning and allow customization later in the product journey.
-Communicate in plain language, matching intent.
+Align language with intent.

 Instill confidence by allowing admins to reverse major decisions, including moving to the new update tool (and make sure they know this).